eis/micronaut-hello-world/README.md

 ## About this project

-This project is the result of running `mn create-app hello-world --build maven`.
+This project is the result of running `mn create-app hello-world --build maven` and adding a controller.

 You can use it without micronaut cli though.